dbeinhauer/mcs-source/README.md

 - `run_evaluation.sh` - Script used to execute model evaluation as a background process on the CGG servers.

 # Installation
+In order to run the model properly it is necessary to work on the machine with GPU available.
+Currently, it is not supported to run the project on CPUs as it also does not make sense in regard to complexity of the network.

+Apart from that current version also does not support model execution without the [Weights and Biases](https://wandb.ai/site/) account logged in.

 ## Metacentrum Installation
 The recommended installation approach is